• Post author:

 Tuckman's Stages of Group Development

-Now that we’ve looked at individual development, let’s look at team development.
-The most known model is Bruce Tuckman’s stages of group development from forming, norming, storming and performing.
-A team goes through these stages as they transition from coordinating to cooperating to collaborating to hyper performing.
-These phases are all necessary and inevitable in order for a team to grow and mature to a level capable and ready to face up to challenges, tackle impediments, brainstorm solutions, plan out their own work, and regularly deliver on their goals.
+Now that we’ve looked at individual development, let’s look at team development and the journey a team takes to become a high-performing team.
+The most known model is Bruce Tuckman’s stages of group development from forming, norming, storming, and performing.
+A team goes through these stages as they transition from coordinating to cooperating to collaborating to hyper-performing.
+These phases are all necessary and inevitable for a team to grow and mature to a level capable and ready to face challenges, tackle impediments, brainstorm solutions, plan out their work, and regularly deliver on their goals.

-Storming – Now that the group has been together for a while, personality clashes start to appear.
+Now that the group has been together for a while, personality clashes start to appear.
 Members become more opinionated.
 There is tension and disagreements.
 Members are wary of dominating personalities or diminishing responsibilities, and question leadership decisions.
 Differences and disagreements must be resolved before the team can progress out of this stage.
-The duration, intensity and destructiveness of the “storms” varies from team to team.
-Conflict and disagreements provide different perspectives can makes the team stronger, more versatile, and effective.
-Tolerance of each team member and their differences should be emphasized.
+The duration, intensity, and destructiveness of the “storms” varies from team to team.
+Conflict and disagreements provide different perspectives that can make the team stronger, more versatile, and more effective.
+The tolerance of each team member and their differences should be emphasized.
 Leaders have a key role in guiding the team through this phase.
 They need to be more available or more directive in their guidance until the team members learn how to resolve their differences and how to work together more comfortably.

-Performing – This is the stage we want the team to get to as quickly as possible and have them stay at for as long as possible.
-At this stage, the team is diverse with varied personalties and skills, respectful of each other and their contributions, open to new ideas, courageous to raise impediments and overcome them, focused on achieving the main goal, and committed to each others success.
+This is the stage we want the team to get to as quickly as possible and have them stay at for as long as possible.
+At this stage, the team is diverse with varied personalities and skills, respectful of each other and their contributions, open to new ideas, courageous to raise impediments and overcome them, focused on achieving the main goal, and committed to each other’s success.
 They are motivated, knowledgeable, competent, and self-organizing requiring little supervision.
-Dissent is expected and allowed as long as it is channeled through means acceptable to the team and decision making it handled as close to the team as possible with leadership being more on the informed side than actively participating.
+Dissent is expected and allowed as long as it is channeled through means acceptable to the team and decision-making is handled as close to the team as possible with leadership being more on the informed side than actively participating.

-It is important to note that any change to team composition or to leadership will result in the team cycling through these stages as they adjust to their new dynamic and norms.
+It is important to note that any change in team composition or leadership will result in the team cycling through these stages as the team adjusts to its new dynamic and norms.

 Learn more about the Tuckman Model in the Building High Performing Teams Workshop.